Merger of Skydance Media and Paramount Global: Initial talks

 Skydance announced in late May that it would rework its offer to buy National Amusements, paying $2.25 billion and requiring that the company accept $1.5 billion in debt reduction funds, as reported by The Wall Street Journal, and that Paramount's shareholders receive $4.5 billion in cash.
 Paramount and Skydance had reached a merger agreement by June 3.
 An announcement of the final agreement was anticipated in the next few days.
 Redstone's National Amusements had not, however, officially approved the sale at that point.

 Redstone was reportedly displeased with the revised terms, as she would now receive less money for her shares.
 Skydance also wanted Redstone to assume legal liabilities in the case of lawsuits by shareholders who were unhappy with the deal.
 She considered a sale of her company to another bidder, with such names as writer and producer Steven Paul, businessman Edgar Bronfman Jr., Bain Capital, Patrón Tequila founder John Paul DeJoria and businessman and former Paramount Pictures CEO Barry Diller in the running.
 On June 11, National Amusements announced they had failed to reach an agreement with Skydance to acquire Paramount.

+Either party was given the option to end the deal if it wasn't closed by April 7, 2025, subject to two automatic 90 day extensions, or if it was blocked by a government regulator, with Paramount having to pay a $400 million termination fee.
+Paramount said in February 2025 and May 2025 that it expected the transaction to close within the first half of the year, but it did not happen.
+With the deal not yet approved, the first automatic extension to July 7, 2025, went into effect on April 8, 2025, after which the second automatic extension to October 4, 2025, went into effect on July 7, 2025.